How-To Creole

 What country are you from?

-Ki vil ou soti?
+Nan ki vil ou soti?

 What city are you from?

-How to Introduce Someone Else to Others
+How to Introduce Someone Else to Other People

 • 2.
-To say where someone else is from, say li soti or li sot and then say where the person is from.
+To say where someone else is from, say Li soti or Li sot, and then say where the person is from.

 • 3.
-To say what someone else's job is, say Li se yon and then say the name of the job or profession.
+To say what someone else's job is, say Li se yon, and then say the name of the job or profession.

 Introducing someone else to other people in Haitian Creole